brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 18,650 gp; **Aura** moderate enchantment; **CL** 7th; **Weight** 4 lbs.

-The magical properties of this _+1 trident_ with a 6-foot-long haft enable its wielder to charm up to 14 Hit Dice of aquatic animals as per the spell _charm animals_ (Will DC 16 negates, animals get a +5 bonus if currently under attack by the wielder or her allies, no two of which can be more than 30 feet apart.
+The magical properties of this _+1 trident_ with a 6-foot-long haft enable its wielder to charm up to 14 Hit Dice of aquatic animals as per the spell _charm animals_ (Will DC 16 negates, animals get a +5 bonus if currently under attack by the wielder or her allies), no two of which can be more than 30 feet apart.
 The wielder can use this effect up to three times per day.
-The wielder can communicate with the animals as if using a _ [speak with animals](spell_dir/speakWithAnimals#_speak-with-animals_ spell.
+The wielder can communicate with the animals as if using a _ [speak with animals](spells/speakWithAnimals#_speak-with-animals)_ spell.
 Animals that successfully make their saving throws are free of control, but they will not approach within 10 feet of the trident.

 Construction Requirements

 **Cost** 9,482 gp

-Craft Magic Arms and Armor, _charm animals_, _ [speak with animals](spell_dir/speakWithAnimals#_speak-with-animals_
+Craft Magic Arms and Armor, _charm animals_, _ [speak with animals](spell_dir/speakWithAnimals#_speak-with-animals)_

 Trident of Stability

 **Price** 9,815 gp; **Aura** faint transmutation; **CL** 3rd; **Weight** 4 lbs.

 The base of this sturdy but tarnished _+1 trident_ has a wide metal bar at the bottom, perfectly situated to serve as a solid footrest or other sort of step.
-The bar acts as an _ [immovable rod](magicItem_dir/rods#_immovable-rod_, except instead of an activation button, the immobility power triggers whenever the wielder places one or both feet on the bar, and ends whenever the wielder is no longer touching the bar with at least one foot.
+The bar acts as an _ [immovable rod](magicItems/rods#_immovable-rod)_, except instead of an activation button, the immobility power triggers whenever the wielder places one or both feet on the bar, and ends whenever the wielder is no longer touching the bar with at least one foot.
 If the wielder remains in place and steps on the bar, he gains a +10 bonus to his CMD when trying to resist efforts to move him.
 The wielder is always considered braced against oncoming charge attacks.
 If the wielder is falling, he may step on the bar as an immediate action to halt his fall, though the sudden jolt means he takes falling damage for the current distance fallen.

 Construction Requirements

 **Cost** 5,065 gp

-Craft Magic Arms and Armor, _ [levitate](spell_dir/levitate#_levitate_
+Craft Magic Arms and Armor, _ [levitate](spell_dir/levitate#_levitate)_

 Trident of Warning